 The purpose of the didactic competency requirements is to verify that individuals had the opportunity to develop fundamental knowledge, integrate theory into practice and hone affective and critical thinking skills required to demonstrate professional competency.
-Candidates must successfully complete coursework addressing the topics listed in the ARRT Content Specifications for the Radiation Therapy Examination.
+Candidates must successfully complete coursework addressing the topics listed in the ARRT Content Specifications for the Radiation Therapy examination.
 These topics would typically be covered in a nationally-recognized curriculum such as the ASRT Radiation Therapy Curriculum.
-Educational programs accredited by a mechanism acceptable to ARRT generally offer education and experience beyond the minimum requirements specified here.
+Educational programs accredited by a mechanism acceptable to ARRT generally offer education and experience beyond the minimum requirements specified in the content specifications and clinical competency documents.